 Single Sign-On (SSO) can mean different things to different people.
-It commonly integrates with Mult-Factor Authentication and any authentication type may be used, with or without a password.
+It commonly integrates with Multi-Factor Authentication and any authentication type may be used, with or without a password.
 Authlogics provides various pieces of the puzzle to achieve Single Sign-On to meet various requirements:

 A single ID is a key step for SSO as the ID will consist of various attributes of the user from their name and password to keys and tokens.
-Authlogics builds on an existing Active Directory user database to protect the password as well as add Mult-Factor Authentication instead of creating yet another user database.
+Authlogics builds on an existing Active Directory user database to protect the password as well as add Multi-Factor Authentication instead of creating yet another user database.

 Federation allows for trust to be built between credentials and application so that an application doesn’t have to worry about how the user was authenticated, it can simply trust that it has been done so in a secure way.
 Authlogics supports industry-standard federation protocols and standards including SAML 2.0, WS-Federation, OpenID Connect & OAuth.